Phlow/feeling-responsive/pages/getting-started.md

 5. Open `_data/language.yml` and translate the theme if necessary.
 6. Open `_data/services.yml` and customize links in the footer.
 7. Open `_data/network.yml` and customize links in the footer.
+8. Open `_data/authors.yml` and edit author information and set default author in `config.yml.
-8. [Read the documentation][1] to check out all features of *Feeling Responsive*.
+9. [Read the documentation][1] to check out all features of *Feeling Responsive*.
-9. Make it yours and add your own content.
+10. Make it yours and add your own content.

 <a class="radius button small" href="{{ site.url }}/documentation/">Check out the documentation for all the tricks ›</a>